• D.C.

 PostEmailWhatsapp

-Meanwhile, the EU is stepping up negotiations with the US over tariffs, hoping to find an amicable agreement, but also readying $108 billion in levies if no deal is met, Bloomberg reported.
+Meanwhile, the European Union is stepping up negotiations with the US over tariffs: The bloc hopes to reach an amicable agreement, but it is also readying $108 billion in levies if no deal is made, Bloomberg reported.

 A chart showing where European NATO members’ arms came from between 2020 and 2024.